10 Snakes That Indulge In Cannibalism

 10 California kingsnake

-California kingsnakes move by day, which is superior for spotting their fellow snakes slithering around.
-California kingsnakes have been spotted eating gopher snakes, sidewinders and Pacific rattlesnakes, so they have no preference for eating each other, but they don’t have a problem with it either.
-California kingsnakes pin each other to the hard packed Earth, ensuring that its prey is securely gripped.
-California kingsnakes are experts at doing this without arms and legs, just with coils.
-Then they swallow by the head, which slots neatly into their own elongated body.
+California kingsnakes have been spotted eating gopher snakes, sidewinders and Pacific rattlesnakes, so they have no preference for eating each other, but nor do they have a problem with it.
+They swallow their snake prey by the head, slotting them neatly into their own elongated body.
+They mainly move by day, and are active foragers rather than ambushers.

 California kingsnakes generally aim for species members smaller than themselves, out of simple convenience.
 It’s easier to cannibalise snakes smaller and weaker than themselves – that’s one of nature’s brutal laws.
 Supposedly, kingsnakes will even try to eat themselves if hungry enough.